Anemia and menstruation: risks and treatments of iron deficiency

 What are the symptoms of anemia?

-- People on vegetarian diets
+- People following vegetarian diets

-- People with heavy or prolonged periods
+- People with heavy or prolonged menstrual periods

-- If you are breastfeeding or pregnant
+- If you are breast-feeding or pregnant

-- Older people: with age, intestinal absorption disorders are more frequent
+- Older people: intestinal absorption disorders are more frequent with age.

-- People with chronic diseases
+- People suffering from chronic illnesses

 - People with serious viral diseases that affect the immune system

-- Pronounced and continuous fatigue
+- pronounced, continuous fatigue

 - Pale complexion